petkaantonov/bluebird/docs/docs/api/promise.config.md

 } options) -> Object;
 ```

 Configure long stack traces, warnings, monitoring and cancellation.
 Note that even though `false` is the default here, a development environment might be detected which automatically enables long stack traces and warnings.
+For **webpack** and **browserify** *development* environment is *always* enabled.
+See [installation](/docs/install.html#browserify-and-webpack) on how to configure webpack and browserify for production.

 ```js
 Promise.config({